-Residence Halls on the Tampa and St. Petersburg campuses will open at design capacity to accommodate current demand for on-campus housing.
+Residence Halls on our Tampa and St. Petersburg campuses will open at design capacity to accommodate current demand for on-campus housing.
 Isolation spaces have been identified on both campuses to accommodate positive cases and suspected contacts.
-Our projected occupancy rate for 2020-2021 is 84%; our three-year occupancy average is 95% (ranges from 92%-97%).
-We will have 175 beds available for isolation.
-The identified isolation space is inadequate to accommodate all residents who are awaiting test results, and the space will be used for on-campus residents only.
 If demand for isolation spaces exceeds supply on the Tampa campus, students will utilize designated space at the St. Petersburg campus.

-Policy changes have been made to accommodate the current environment.
-A Student Housing Agreement Addendum with these changes has been included in all contracts.
-There will be limitations on use of common areas and lounges and access restricted to building residents only (no guests).
+There will be limitations on use of common areas and lounges and access restricted to building residents only, and no guests will be allowed.
 There will be expectations on the use of face coverings, physical distancing and other CDC guidelines to align with campus requirements.
 Residents must exhibit compliance with testing, reporting and relocation directives.

 Parking & Transportation

-- Drivers have been provided PPE including gloves, face coverings and face shields as well as materials to disinfect their work area(s).
+- Drivers have been provided PPE and materials to disinfect their work area.

-- Implementation of administrative controls by limiting the number of passengers on buses, based on the dimensions of the bus, in order to minimize the potential for occupants to be within 6 feet during operations.
+- Limits placed on the number of passengers on buses, based on the dimensions of the bus.

-- Implementation of a bus disinfection program to help protect both drivers and passengers from potential exposure.
-All buses are fully disinfected once per day and driver areas are disinfected 2-3 times per day (dependent on the number of driver changes).
+- Implementation of a bus disinfection program.
+All buses are fully disinfected once per day and driver areas are disinfected 2-3 times per day.

-- Enhanced cleaning/disinfection of all bus shelters and parking garage high touch points/ surfaces is completed on a daily basis.
+- Enhanced daily cleaning and disinfection of all bus shelters and parking garage high touch points and surfaces.